-Observe that not all torus manifolds are locally standard.
-In fact, being locally standard imposes strong topological restrictions: Masuda and Panov \cite{MP} show that the odd degree cohomology of a torus manifold, $M$, is generated by its degree two part if and only if $M$ is locally standard and the orbit space $M/T$ is acyclic with acyclic faces.
+However, not all torus manifolds are locally standard, see Section 11 of Fukukawa, Ishida, and Masuda \cite{FIM} for examples.
+The orbit space of a locally standard action is a compact connected $n$-manifold with corners with the property that every codimension $k$-face belongs to exactly $k$ facets.
+Adding the assumption that the orbit space is acyclic and has acyclic faces imposes strong topological restrictions, as we see in the following theorem of \cite{MP}. \begin{theorem} \cite{MP} Let $M$ be a torus manifold.
+Then the odd degree integer cohomology of $M$ vanishes if and only if $M$ is locally standard and the orbit space $M/T$ is acyclic with acyclic faces. \end{theorem}

-The quotient space $P^n=M^{2n}/T^n$ of a torus manifold plays an important role in the theory.
+The quotient space of a $T^n$-manifold plays an important role in the theory.
 Recall that an $n$-dimensional convex polytope is called {\it simple} if the number of facets meeting at each vertex is $n$.